One UI 7 Beta Earns Rave Reviews From Tech Enthusiasts

 Date

-(MENAFN- Asdaa BCW) Designed to be a true AI companion, One UI 7 beta has received glowing reviews from leading tech journalists and influencers for the platform’s redesigned interface.
+(MENAFN- Asdaa-amman) Designed to be a true AI companion, One UI 7 beta has received glowing reviews from leading tech journalists and influencers for the platform’s redesigned interface.

 Last month, Samsung launched the One UI 7 beta program, setting new standards for mobile AI.
 Anticipation for the program was higher than ever, with the first round of beta users registering at more than twice the rate of the One UI 6 beta.